Lxxyx/proposal-number-is-safe-numeric/README.md

 1. Format Rules:

-   - Contains only ASCII digits (0-9)
+   - Contains only ASCII digits (0-9) with optional single leading minus sign
-   - Has exactly one decimal point (optional)
+   - Has at most one decimal point, must have digits on both sides (e.g. "0.1", not ".1" or "1.")
-   - May have one leading minus sign
    - No leading zeros (except for decimal numbers < 1)
-   - No trailing decimal point
-   - No leading decimal point (must have 0 before decimal)
-   - No whitespace, or other characters allowed
+   - No whitespace or other characters allowed

 2. Value safety:
    - Must be within the range of ±2^53-1 (Number.MAX_SAFE_INTEGER)